As an Amazon Associate, I earn from qualifying purchases.

-- Heat the oil in the pan; lob in the onions saute till browned.
+- Heat the oil in the pan; lob in the onions and saute till brown.

 - Cover with a lid and cook until the meat is tender.

-A very important note, always fry the spice paste in hot fat over LOW HEAT, until fat separates from the spices and the raw smell disappears – do not hurry this step.
+A very important note, always fry the spice paste in hot fat over low HEAT, until the fat separates from the spices and the raw smell disappears – do not hurry this step.